 According to research, 80 percent of learning is based on processing information through the visual system.

-However, according to research, only 10 percent of 9 to 15 year olds who needed eyeglasses, actually received them.
+However, according to research, only 10 percent of children ages 9 to 15 years who needed eyeglasses, actually received them.
 Vision problems are one of the most common, handicapping conditions in childhood.
-Undetected vision problems can inhibit academic success, and even athletic performance!
+Undetected vision problems can inhibit academic success, and even athletic performance.

 What happens if a child fails a school vision screening?